EinsteinNjoroge/chart-fastApi/readme.md

    Run the command `pip -r install requirements.txt` on the command line

 5. ##### Start the server
-   Run the command `python -m uvicorn main:app --reload` on the command line, this will run the server on port `8080`.
+   Run the command `python -m uvicorn main:app` on the command line, this will run the server on port `8080`.

    You can check if the server is running by opening [http://127.0.0.1:8000](http://127.0.0.1:8000) on your browser

    Once you start the server, you can access more detailed API documentation here [http://127.0.0.1:8000/docs#/](http://127.0.0.1:8000/docs#/)

+6. ##### Testing
+   unit-tests on this repository are written using `TestClient` from `FastApi`.

+   Run the test by running `pytest` on the command line